 To find out which applications are enabled, select the Interfaces tab.
-A checkbox with a tick is shown next to each enabled applications.
-To change which applications are enabled, use the checkboxes to select the ones you want enabled and click Save Interfaces.
+A checkbox with a tick is shown next to each enabled application.
+To change which applications are enabled, use the checkboxes.
+Select the ones you want enabled, unselect the ones you want disabled, and click Save Interfaces.

-Once the desired applications have been selected, a lock code can be set to prevent changes to the set of enabled applications.
-This is done using the YubiKey Manager command line interface command
+Once the desired applications have been selected, you can set a lock code to prevent changing the set of enabled applications.
+To do this, use the YubiKey Manager command line interface command

 ykman config set-lock-code.
 The lock code is 16 bytes presented as 32 hex characters.
 For more information, see the YubiKey Manager (ykman) CLI & GUI Guide <https://docs.yubico.com/software/yubikey/tools/ykman/>`_.